MA IN COMPARATIVE HISTORY (ONE YEAR)

 Applicants should also upload a brief, supplementary statement of purpose that explains their interest in our Department.
 In the statement of purpose applicants can indicate which courses, professors, and research areas they see as especially relevant to their interests.
 Applicants who consider pursuing one of the specializations and advance certificates offered by the department should also indicate this in the statement of purpose.

 In accordance with the CEU academic calendar the History Department offerings are divided into a Pre-Session (2 weeks: September), the Fall term (12 weeks: late September to December), the Winter term (12 weeks: January-March) and a Spring Session (10 weeks: April-June).
-The Pre-Session (general orientation about the university and about the curriculum) is designed to introduce students to resources both within CEU and in Budapest.
-The Fall and Winter terms consist of intensive coursework and lay the groundwork for the Master's thesis.
-For the one-year MA the Spring Session is largely research-oriented.
-During April students do fieldwork or archival research.
+The Pre-Session (general orientation about the university and about the curriculum) is designed to introduce students to resources within CEU and the surrounding urban environment.
+The Fall and Winter terms consist of coursework and lay the groundwork for the Master's thesis.
+For the one-year MA the Spring Session is largely research-oriented, allowing time for writing and research.
+Likewise, the April break allows students much needed leeway to do fieldwork or archival research.
 The university provides modest grants to assist students in accomplishing their research (in early February, information is made available about the application procedure for these grants).
-After the research break, there is an optional educational trip to Vienna.
+After the research break, there is an optional educational field trip within the region.
 In May all students return to CEU to consult with their thesis supervisors, participate in workshops with faculty and fellow students to present their projects, and complete their theses by the second week of June.

 Workload and graduation requirements